-Henson worked on a restoration of the building’s upper floor apartment and building upgrades, including a new roof deck and bulkhead.
-The building façade repairs included restoration of the the original wood cornice, masonry repairs and roof replacement.
+Henson Architecture worked on a full restoration of this upper floor studio apartment including the kitchen and bathroom.
+In addition, Henson completed building upgrades including a new roof deck, bulkhead and façade repairs.
+Repairs focused on the restoration of the original wood cornice and deteriorated portions of masonry.

 November 4, 2019